abdulrehman0306/AtliQ-Hospitality-Analysis_PowerBI/README.md

     <img src='https://github.com/abdulrehman0306/AtliQ-Hospitality-Analysis_PowerBI/blob/main/H.P_1.PNG' width="600">
 </p>

-## Learnings:

-Through analysis of cancellation policies from various hotels, it was found that the majority do not charge any fee if cancellations occur more than three months in advance.
-However, cancellations made closer to the booking date typically incur fees ranging from 60% to 90% of the booking cost.

 ## Important Insights from the Data:

-Mumbai generated the highest revenue (660M), followed by Bangalore, Hyderabad, and Delhi.
+-Mumbai generated the highest revenue (660M), followed by Bangalore, Hyderabad, and Delhi.
-AtliQ Exotica outperformed all other properties, with 320M in revenue, a 3.62-star rating, 57% occupancy, and a 24.4% cancellation rate.
+-AtliQ Exotica outperformed all other properties, with 320M in revenue, a 3.62-star rating, 57% occupancy, and a 24.4% cancellation rate.
-AtliQ Bay reported the highest occupancy at 66%.
+-AtliQ Bay reported the highest occupancy at 66%.
-Week 24 recorded the highest weekly revenue at 139.6M.
+-Week 24 recorded the highest weekly revenue at 139.6M.
-Delhi ranked highest in both occupancy and customer ratings, followed by Hyderabad, Mumbai, and Bangalore.
+-Delhi ranked highest in both occupancy and customer ratings, followed by Hyderabad, Mumbai, and Bangalore.